 Although caravan insurance isn’t a legal requirement, it could be a huge help if something goes wrong.
 Taking out an insurance policy like those on offer at The Insurance Emporium could help to give you some important peace of mind on the road!

 7. Hit the lights

 Towing a caravan can be a tricky business and there are many things to remember in order to have a safe journey.
 Before you get going on your trip, it might be a good idea to check that all of your lights are working, this can mean the bulbs as well as the plug that connects the ‘van to power.

 8. Get serviced!

 For the safety-conscious amongst us, it could be an idea to have your caravan fully serviced by a professional ahead of the new season.
 If you head to the Mobile Caravan Engineers Association UK, you can source an engineer in your local area who might be able to get your caravan ship-shape for spring!

 The start of the touring season can be an exciting time for caravanners everywhere!
 Getting your pride and joy properly prepared for a year of adventures could be a vital place to start!
 It might also be important to make sure that you have Caravan Insurance in place.
-At The Insurance Emporium, our Touring Caravan Insurance includes a 25% Introductory Discount for new policies* and has a choice of Elective Benefits!
+At The Insurance Emporium, our Touring Caravan Insurance includes a 25% Introductory Discount for new policies* and has a choice of Optional Benefits!
 Hitch up to The Insurance Emporium to find out more!

 *25% Introductory Discount only applies to brand new policies.